Sequential Bayesian Registration for Functional Data: Simulations and real data examples

-Estimation results, based on the last posterior distribution in the sequence, $\pi(\cdot\mid f_{1:50})$, are illustrated in Figure \ref{fig:real3}.
-Panel (b) shows the weighted samples of the phase components for the functions in (a), and panel (c) visualizes the weighted samples of the template function with transparency reflecting the magnitude of the weights.
-The estimated template function contains all features of the PQRST complex and is representative of the structure in the given data.
+Results based on the last posterior distribution in the sequence, $\pi(\cdot\mid f_{1:50})$, are shown in Figure \ref{fig:real3}.
+Panel (b) shows the weighted samples of the phase components for the functions in (a), and panel (c) visualizes the weighted samples of the template SRVF with transparency reflecting the magnitude of weights.
 The marginal posterior means of the phase components are shown in panel (d).
 In general, they capture the relative acceleration or delay of the corresponding PQRST complex with respect to the template.
-The posterior means of the phase components have relatively similar variation across the domain compared to the real data studies on environmental monitoring.
-The registered data, obtained by applying the posterior mean phase components in (d) to the corresponding PQRST complexes, is shown in panel (e).
+Pointwise uncertainty for each phase component during the QRS time interval (sharp valley followed by a sharp peak followed by another sharp valley) tends to be very small compared to other time points along the domain.
+This is intuitive, as the QRS shape features in a PQRST complex are very prominent resulting in very small uncertainty in their timing relative to the template.
+The registered data, obtained by applying the marginal posterior mean phase components in (d) to the corresponding PQRST complexes, is shown in panel (e).
 The proposed method achieves very good horizontal synchronization of all features of the PQRST complexes.
+The marginal posterior mean of the template function in the original function space is illustrated with a thick black curve in panel (e).
+The estimated template function contains all features of the PQRST complex and is representative of the shape in the data.
+The uncertainty in the shape of the template is further shown using principal component analysis in panel (f): the black function is the posterior mean template; the blue and red functions show the positive and negative direction along the first principal component with $\alpha=3$, respectively, as described in Section \ref{sec:viz}.
+Here, we note that most variation occurs in the magnitude of the RST features with very little variation in the magnitude of the PQ features.